My curriculum vitae, last updated 08/25/2021, in *.docx and *.pdf formats.

 Terrorism and Political Violence, including War; Counterterrorism; “Intelligence” Communities; Internal/”Homeland” Security; Cultural Representations of Terrorism, Counterterrorism, and the Security Apparatus; Emergency Preparedness and Resilience (esp.
-BioWar); Surveillance, Human Rights, and Civil Liberties; Politics of Cyberspace (esp. surveillance, cryptography, transparency, computer network security and threats, “cyberwars” both real and imagined); Media Studies; Freedom of Information Act (FOIA) as a weapon of resistance (see page “Fun With FOIA Winter 2019”).
+BioWar); Surveillance, Human Rights, and Civil Liberties; Politics of Cyberspace (esp. surveillance, cryptography, transparency, computer network security and threats, “cyberwars” both real and imagined); Media Studies; Freedom of Information Act (FOIA) as a weapon of resistance.

-Countries/regions that are the focus of my research include: United States; Russian Federation/Soviet Union; United Kingdom; Canada; Central Asia (especially Kyrgyzstan), Latin America (especially Mexico).
+Countries/regions that are the focus of my research include: United States of America; Russian Federation/Soviet Union; United Kingdom; Canada; Central Asia (especially Kyrgyzstan); People’s Republic of China; European Union; and, Latin America (especially Mexico).

-National Louis University (Chicago/Wheeling/Multinodal ChicagoStan) – Winter 2019 – present.
+National Louis University (Chicago/Wheeling, Illinois) – Winter 2019.

-Courses: History (HIS) 102 “Introduction to United States of Amerika Politix.”
+Courses: History (HIS) 102 “Introduction to Political Science: United States of America Politics,” (two sections).

 City Colleges of Chicago (2014-2016):